League table

 What are Nottingham Trent University’s entry requirements — and my chances of getting in?

-Applicants need 104-128 Ucas tariff points.
-NTU’s contextual offers typically lower the A-level requirements for eligible applicants by one grade, and can include unconditional offers for courses that would normally require a portfolio.
-A quarter of new entrants benefited from contextual offers in 2023.
+Applicants need 128-96 Ucas tariff points (72-64 points for foundation year courses).
+NTU’s contextual offers typically lower the A-level requirements for eligible applicants by two grades.
+About a quarter of new entrants benefited from contextual offers in 2024.

-Nearly a quarter of students took up places through clearing.
+Over a fifth (22.7 per cent) of the 2024 intake took up places through clearing.

 What are the graduate prospects?

-Most courses include placements of at least four weeks and a dedicated employment team can help students to find international opportunities to study or work.
-The university continues its upward trajectory in our graduate prospects measure, climbing seven places to rank 67th.
+Every course includes 240 hours of work experience and a dedicated employment team can help students to find international opportunities to study or work.
+The university ranks 95th in our graduate prospects measure, based on the proportion of leavers in high-skilled jobs or postgraduate study 15 months after finishing their degrees.

 What is Nottingham Trent University’s campus like?